salinelake/AIGLETools/docs/index.rst

 AIGLETools's documentation
 ==========================

-AIGLETools is a package written in Python, designed to minimize the effort required to build generalized Langevin equation (GLE) & Langevin equation (LE) models for coarse-grained molecular dynamics (CGMD) simulations.
+AIGLETools is a package written in Python, designed to minimize the effort required to build multi-dimensional generalized Langevin equation (GLE) & Langevin equation (LE) models for time series data.

 Documentation is still under development...